 A beautiful gem needs a beautiful setting

-A lot of monuments fall short because either the designer failed to take into account these things, or the successors did not understand it and failed to preserve these crucial handmaidens of their iconic buildings.
+A lot of monuments fall short because either the designer failed to take into account these things, or their successors did not understand it, and failed to preserve these crucial handmaidens of their iconic buildings.

 The Taj Mahal as a monument to love

-The Taj Mahal is famous for being the symbol of the romantic love between the Mughal emperor Shah Jahan and a Persian noblewoman, Mumtaz Mahal.
+The Taj Mahal is famous for being the symbol of the romantic love between the Mughal emperor Shah Jahan and his empress, a Persian noblewoman named Mumtaz Mahal.
 They met and got engaged as teenagers, but since there would not be an astrologically auspicious time for the wedding for five years, he waited until he was 20 to marry her, which was like forever at that time.
 (Meanwhile he married two other women).

 I guess I’m glad that the monument got built.
 Its architectural and marble craftsmanship beauty is such that you really don’t care why it got built.
 But to be perfectly honest, I wasn’t clear on the link between grieving love, and awesome yet limited-purpose buildings.